l1f7/surface/docs/build-process.md

 To understand the different environment vars and what they should be set to, consider the context of your work.

 * `prototype`
-When you need to quickly iterate on project ideas/layouts/modules before the project moves into development.
+When you need to quickly iterate on project ideas/layouts/modules before the project moves into development and you don't rely on the website backend to be operational.
 * `production`
 Specifically for doing builds before you push to production.
 In the future we may run this through CI and add further optimizations to static assets.
 * `docker`